jason-nguyen5/Nguyen_Jason20551410_ISErepo/Documents/JasonNguyen_20551410_Report.md

 </p>

 <p style = "text-align: justify;">
 All test cases have had their test functionality be put into a file called TestFunctions.java, where there is a menu to choose exactly which function is tested.
 Each function is tested using the assert function.
 Futhermore, it is assumed that the inputs will be done using a keyboard and that they are correct to avoid crashing the testing code.
 JUnit was not used as I could not get it work during my workshop, and did not have enough time to spend attempting to get JUnit to work.
-This will be discussed later in the Ethics section.
 </p>

 <br>